What to Do if Your Flight is Cancelled or Delayed During Government Shutdown

 Pin this to Pinterest

 Flight cancellations and delays can upend even the best-laid travel plans, leaving passengers scrambling for solutions and clarity.
-In 2025, the U.S. government shutdown has triggered a wave of flight disruptions at major airports, making it more essential than ever for travelers to be proactive and informed.
+In 2025, the U.S. government shutdown triggered a wave of flight disruptions at major airports and it’s revived a government shutdown in 2026, making it more essential than ever for travelers to be proactive and informed.

 Starting November 7th, 2025, there was an FAA mandate ordering a 10% reduction of flights at 40 high-traffic U.S. airports, including Los Angeles, Chicago O’Hare, Denver and New York City.
 This is on top of the U.S. government shutdown that is affecting TSA and air traffic controllers who must show up at work to do their job, while not getting paid.